RestKit/RestKit/Docs/TESTING.md

 an associated Ruby Gem called UISpecRunner.
 To be able to run the tests, you need to do a little bit of setup:

-1. Install the Ruby Bundler Gem (if necessary): `sudo gem install bundler`
+1. Install the Ruby Bundler Gem (if necessary): `gem install bundler`
 1. Install the other required Gems via Bundler: `bundle`
 1. Start the spec server: `rake uispec:server`
 1. Verify the configuration by running the specs: `uispec -v`